 Small articles may be galvanized by a variation on the standard hot dip galvanizing process and is known as 'Centrifuge (or spin) Galvanizing'.
-In centrifuge galvanizing the work follows the same process route as for larger articles except the items are loaded into a basket which is spun at high speed immediately after removal from the molten zinc.
-This removes surplus zinc and improves the uniform distribution of the zinc coating, while preventing pieces from sticking together.
+In centrifuge galvanizing the work follows the same process route as for larger articles except the items are loaded into a basket or perforated container, which is spun at high speed immediately after removal from the molten zinc.
+This removes surplus zinc and improves the uniform distribution of the zinc coating, so helping to ensure a clean thread on bolts, while preventing pieces from sticking together.
 Work is normally quenched immediately after centrifuging.